-The TPS54240 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
+The TPS54260 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
 Compensation circuits Type 2A, Type 2B, and Type 1 are shown in Figure 47.
-Type 2 circuits most likely implemented in high-bandwidth, power supply designs using low-ESR output capacitors.
-The Type 1 circuit is used with power supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
+Type 2 circuits most likely implemented in high-bandwidth power-supply designs using low-ESR output capacitors.
+The Type 1 circuit is used with power-supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
 Equation 18 and Equation 19 show how to relate the frequency response of the amplifier to the small signal model in Figure 47.
-The open-loop gain and bandwidth are modeled using the $R_0$ and $C_0$ shown in Figure 47.
-See Application Information for a design example using a Type 2A network with a low-ESR output capacitor.
+The open-loop gain and bandwidth are modeled using the R_0 and C_0 shown in Figure 47.
+See the application section for a design example using a Type 2A network with a low-ESR output capacitor.

 Equation 18 through Equation 27 are provided as a reference for those who prefer to compensate using the preferred methods.
-Those who prefer to use prescribed method use the method outlined in the Application Information and Implementation section or use switched information.
+Those who prefer to use prescribed method use the method outlined in the application section or use switched information.